-Though the ruby at Longido was found in astonishing quantity -- literally millions of carats -- much of it was coarse and opaque and encased in a green matrix that turned out to be the mineral zoisite.
+Though the ruby at Longido was found in astonishing quantity - literally millions of carats - much of it was coarse, opaque and encased in a green matrix that turned out to be the mineral zoisite.

 While it was was not fine ruby, this material eventually found its uses in carvings, ornamental objects and cabochons.
-The combination of the green zoisite with its black streaks of hornblende, and the rich red and pink ruby is unique and attractive.
-It is one of the most colorful ornamental stones found in the world and the abundance of the material makes it very affordable, even in larger sizes.
+The combination of green zoisite with its black streaks of hornblende and rich red and pink ruby is unique and attractive.
+It is one of the most colorful ornamental stones in the world and the abundance of the material makes it very affordable, even in large sizes.

-The mineral zoisite was named after the Slovene mineralogist Sigmund Zois (1747-1819), who first recognized it as an unknown mineral when it was first discovered in the Austrian Alps in 1805.
-The other members of the zoisite family are thulite, an opaque, massive manganese-rich variety of pink zoisite that is pink in color; and tanzanite, the now famous violet blue gem produced by heat treatment of brown zoisite.
+The mineral zoisite was named after the Slovenian mineralogist Sigmund Zois (1747-1819), who first recognized it as an unknown mineral when it was first discovered in the Austrian Alps in 1805.
+The other members of the zoisite family are thulite; an opaque, massive manganese-rich variety of pink zoisite and tanzanite, the now famous blue to violet gem that comes from the hills of Northern Tanzania.

 Ruby-zoisite carvings are very popular, and the material is particularly well-suited for figures like turtles.
-Large cabochons make attractive pendants and recently we have seen some nicely polished faceted pieces that are very attractive.
+Large cabochons make attractive pendants and some nicely polished faceted pieces are also very attractive.

 The Longido mining district in Tanzania continues to be the sole source for the world's supply of ruby-zoisite.